 Here are three key skills that will help you when starting a wellness business.

 3 Important Wellness Business Skills

-One of the reasons Keri started The Nutritious Life Studio in the first place has to do with how unprepared wellness professionals often are when it comes to counseling techniques.
-After she was certified as a Registered Dietitian and started working with clients, she realized that it can be hard to apply the science of nutrition learned in a classroom to people’s everyday experiences.
+One of the reasons I started The Nutritious Life Studio in the first place has to do with how unprepared wellness professionals often are when it comes to counseling techniques.
+After I became a Registered Dietitian and started working with clients, I realized that it can be hard to apply the science of nutrition learned in a classroom to people’s everyday experiences.
 Knowing what a person should do to change their health and being able to help them make those changes are also two different things.

-That’s why the Nutritious Life Certified course includes several lessons on counseling clients, from a checklist for your first session with a new client to getting clients to stick to meal and workout plans.
+That’s why the Nutritious Life Studio certified course includes several lessons on counseling clients—from a checklist for your first session with a new client to getting clients to stick to meal and workout plans.

 Before you even get that first client who can’t seem to heed your instructions to make overnight oats for faster healthy breakfasts, you’ve got to get your name out there.
 Basic marketing skills will allow you to advertise what you have to offer without spending money you don’t quite have yet.